haja-fgabriel/webrtc-broadcast-server/README.md

 # webrtc-smart-signaling
 Signaling server made for broadcasting.
 It is the implementation of my B.Sc. thesis idea.
+Linted with ESLint (with standard JS guidelines), transpiled with Babel, tested with Mocha and using Backpack as the build system (supports recompilation at saving).

 ## Prerequisites
 1. Node.js version 14.16.1 (older versions may work too) - make sure you have npm installed